silv3rr/glftpd-webui/README.md

 Options such as 'webui-mode', 'auth', a custom html title and display settings can be changed in `config.php`.

 For details about installation and settings see [docs/Setup.md](docs/Setup.md)

+Auth and http user/passwd can be changed via webui after logging in.

 ### Requirements